At Trump's inauguration, tech can't get the word out

 But on Friday morning, I watched thousands of people in front of the Capitol -- all carrying phones, all taking photos and videos -- trying and failing to send their words and images.

-AT&T told me its customers used more than 4.5 terabytes of data during the morning's ceremony, compared with 527 gigabytes of data for the entire day for Barack Obama's inauguration in 2013.
-In comparison, AT&T customers used more than 5.2 TB of data at last year's Super Bowl.)
+AT&T told me its customers used more than 4.5 terabytes of data during the morning's ceremony, compared with 527 gigabytes of data for the entire day of Barack Obama's inauguration in 2013.
+In comparison, AT&T customers used more than 5.2 TB of data at last year's Super Bowl.

 Talk about frustrating.
-Our mobile devices have become extensions of ourselves.
+Mobile devices have become extensions of ourselves.
 Almost every moment of the 2016 election was tweeted on Twitter, shared on Instagram or discussed on Facebook.
-And now we have a president whose primary form of communicating with the world is through two Twitter accounts (his own, with nearly 21 million followers, and @POTUS, which switched to Trump from Obama on Friday and had over 5 million followers by mid-day.)
+We now have a president whose primary form of communicating with the world is through two Twitter accounts -- his own, with nearly 21 million followers, and @POTUS, which switched to Trump on Friday and had over 5 million followers by mid-day.

 "It's about sharing the experience and wanting to let people know they are part of the experience," said Marcia DiStaso, an associate professor of public relations and social media at Penn State University.
 "It's the check-in mentality.
 We care more about people hearing us as a collective than individually."